pantheon-systems/documentation/source/_docs/https.md

 </table>

 ## Let's Encrypt Certificates
 [Let's Encrypt](https://letsencrypt.org) is a free, automated, and open certificate authority that aims to make HTTPS the standard for all websites, a goal we share.
 Pantheon automatically adds your site's domains to a shared Let's Encrypt certificate, and always renew it automatically, with no additional cost.
+Let's Encrypt issued certs are valid for 90 days and we renew them at least 30 days before expiration.

 {% include("content/https-requirements.html")%}